squey/squey/README.md

 <!-- project_description_start -->

-<a href="https://squey.org">Squey</a> is designed from the ground up to take advantage of GPUs and CPUs to perform interactive explorations of massive amounts of data.
+<p><a href="https://squey.org">Squey</a> is designed from the ground up to take advantage of GPUs and CPUs to perform interactive explorations of massive amounts of data.</p>

-It gives users an exhaustive yet intuitive multi-view representation of columnar data and can ingest from:
+<p>It gives users an exhaustive yet intuitive multi-view representation of columnar data and can ingest from:</p>
 <ol>
     <li>Structured text files (CSV, logs, ...)</li>
     <li>Apache Parquet files</li>